villetopiassuutari/villetopiassuutari/README.md

-- 🎓  My name is Ville Suutari and I'm a second-year computer science student at the University of Turku
+- 🎓  My name is Ville Suutari and I'm a third-year computer science student at University of Turku
 - 🖥️  Im currently learning and honing my programming skills with Python, Java, JavaScript, SQL and HTML
 - 🫱🏼‍🫲🏼  I enjoy connecting with other people and finding new friends/colleagues
 - ⭐  I make every moment count!